eccentricexit/iuvo/README.md

 This project was built using the [Truffle Framework](https://truffleframework.com), with tests written with mocha and chai so they can be found inside the `test` folder.

+## Install

+Simply run `npm install`

 ## Usage

 The frontend usage depends on weather want to interact with the contracts already deployed on Rinkeby testnet, newly deployed contracts to Rinkeby or contracts on your own testnet.

+> If you are a reviewer, you want to interact with the contracts already deployed.
+See the next section.

 ### Interacting with the deployed contracts